C0DE33301/SEC-335-Linux-For-System-Administrators/Week-01/Homework/Week-1-Discussion-Board.md

 - When I first started using Vim, I had trouble exiting Vim.
 That's when in `insert mode`.

 **Advantages**
 - Sometimes I forget to use `sudo` when editing root files.
 That means I can't save my buffer, and I will lose my new data. `:w`, `:w!` won't work, but using `:w! /home/USER/Documents/tempfile.txt` works temporarily.
-I only use this when saving nonsensitive information btw.
+I only use this when saving non-sensitive information, btw.

 ## Regular Expressions for File Searching (103.7):
 ### What challenges have you faced or anticipated when working with regular expressions?
-The only challenge I faced was looking for URLs within html pages.
+The only challenge I faced was looking for URLs within HTML pages.
 Trying to find URLs that had, ...
 - File extensions: `.html`, `.json`, & `.png`
 - URL protocols: `https` & `http`, trying to avoid `http` because it's spooky.
 Always use `https` because it's secure!
-- SRC URLs, URLs that are internal, not external.
+- SRC URLs, internal URLs, not external.

 All of that had its own special regular expression.

 ### Share an example of a basic regular expression pattern and how it can be used to extract meaningful data from a file.
-I used to do web scraping for fun, for example. grabbing all URLs to download them all with wget instead of clicking the URL one by one.
+I used to do web scraping for fun, for example.
+Grab all URLs to download them all with wget instead of clicking the URL one by one.

 `index.html`
 ```html